Immunisation Information for the Public

 Information regarding the NSW School Vaccination Program and vaccines offered can be found here.

-National Immunisation Program vaccines in Pharmacies - National Immunisation Program vaccines can also be supplied and administered at pharmacies with trained immunisers, to adolescents who would be routinely offered vaccination in the NSW School Vaccination Program.
+NSW School Vaccination Program vaccines in NSW Pharmacies - National Immunisation Program vaccines for adolescents can also be supplied and administered at pharmacies with trained immunisers.
+This may be useful for students who miss out on school vaccination due to absences on the day of the clinic and subsequent catch-up school clinics.

 All records of vaccination provided in the NSW School Vaccination Program are uploaded onto the Australian Immunisation Register (AIR).
 Please note, there may be some errors in records of vaccinations given before 2014.
 If you think your AIR record of school vaccinations is incorrect, please call the Public Health Unit on 9382 8333 and ask to speak to an immunisation nurse.